nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 This defines custom content to be displayed on the login page above the login form.
 HTML is allowed.

-!!! tip
++++ 1.2.0
-    As of Nautobot 1.2.0, if you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
+    If you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
 If you do have a value for this setting in `nautobot_config.py`, it will override any dynamically configured value.

 ---